-LEVEL Concern Consequence Support Monitoring 1 Occasional Inappropriate Behaviour Not social distancing Sharing equipment with another child Touching another child Moving around the classroom Limited Interrupting, calling out, ignoring instructions and lack of effort in work Verbal warning and moving on the Behaviour circle.
-Time to reflect with bubble teacher and/or class teacher over Microsoft Teams during the day.
-Praise improved behaviour and positive role models to support and 'buddy up' Movement on the behaviour circle to support children understanding good behaviour Discussion in the morning with bubble support TA to ensure better behaviour.
-In class with the bubble class teacher Recreational times Noted in formal and informal observations 2 Regular Inappropriate Behaviour - Refusal to social distance - Deliberate sharing of equipment - Not following rules on hygiene - Not following rules of bubble group teacher - Interrupting, calling out, ignoring instructions - lack of effort in work Recording in class log (which is in the form of an ABC chart) Discussion with either DHT or SENDCo via Microsoft Teams Discussion of the rules of the classroom.
+LEVEL Concern Consequence Support Monitoring 1 Occasional Inappropriate Behaviour - Limited Interrupting, calling out, ignoring instructions and lack of effort in work Verbal warning and moving on the Behaviour circle.
+Time to reflect with class teacher for 2 min at break.
+Discussion with the opposite class teacher out of the classroom.
+Praise improved behaviour and positive role models to support and 'buddy up' Movement on the behaviour circle to support children understanding good behaviour Discussion in the morning with TA to ensure better behaviour.
+In class with the bubble class teacher Recreational times Noted in formal and informal observations 2 Regular Inappropriate Behaviour - Not following rules on hygiene - Interrupting, calling out, ignoring instructions - lack of effort in work Recording in class log (which is in the form of an ABC chart) Discussion with either phase leader during management or non-contact time.
+Discussion of the rules of the classroom.
 Reinforcement of COVID rules daily.
-Conversation and support from parents Home school Link Class Behaviour monitoring Regularly shared with DHT and/or SENDCo which is shared at SLT meetings.
+Conversation and support from parents Home school Link Class Behaviour monitoring Regularly shared with Phase leader/or SENDCo which is shared at SLT meetings.

-3 Persistent Inappropriate and/or disruptive behaviour Deliberate contact with individuals or staff Refusals and defiant behaviours, Refusal to move verbal or physical with peers, inappropriate language Persistent lying Discussion with DHT, group bubble teacher and parent via Microsoft Teams.
+3 Persistent Inappropriate and/or disruptive behaviour - Refusals and defiant behaviours, - Refusal to move - verbal or physical with peers, - inappropriate language - Persistent lying Miss break or lunch with DHT.
 Discussion with parent to start individual ABC chart.
-Bubble Group Teacher involves SENDCo.
+Teacher involves SENDCo and DHT to escalate more formal individual monitoring of the ABC chart.
 Individual ABC chart with parental permission SEND Provision on the SEND Register Phased return to school.
 Access to more regular pastoral support through virtual Learning Mentor Designated support Individual ABC monitoring Discussion with external agency Involvement of agency for class room input and support 4 Extreme behaviours - any form of spitting, coughing at another individual or attempt to pass bodily fluid deliberately. - racism, homophobic language, targeted violence to peers, damage to property, stealing, bullying.
-Persistent levels 3 Isolation from peers for half a day following a discussion between Headteacher and the parent and child.
-DHT/HT meet with parents via Microsoft Teams SENDCo involvement, regular contact with teacher Implement a Positive Intervention Plan(PiP)(Appendix 4 and 5) All PIP will ensure there are de-escalation techniques used but not Team Teach unless vital for their or others safety.
+Persistent levels 3 Isolation from peers for half a day following a discussion between DHT and the parent and child.
+DHT/HT meet with parents SENDCo involvement, regular contact with teacher Implement a Positive Intervention Plan(PiP) (Appendix 4 and 5) All PIP will ensure there are de-escalation techniques used but not Team Teach unless vital for their or others safety.
 All PIP to include strategies for support.
-Involvement of agency for 1:1 input and support via SENDCo 5 Violence towards staff Frequent or extreme level 4 Danger to themselves or others HT/DHT - Exclusion (fixed term) SEND Provision EHCplan discussion Review the Positive Intervention WCC Exclusions Procedures with support Contact with parents Contact with support agency if involved Governors informed --
+Involvement of agency for 1:1 input and support via SENDCo 5 Violence towards staff Frequent or extreme level 4 Danger to themselves or others Challenging all levels of authority HT/DHT - Exclusion (fixed term) Permanent Exclusion - given nature of the behaviour exhibited Contact with parents SEND Provision EHCplan discussion Review the Positive Intervention Plan(PiP)(Appendix 4 and 5).
+WCC Exclusions Procedures

+Refusal to work or engage with support Contact with support agency if involved Governors informed